uf-mil/mil/Testing-Log.md

 Below are notes recorded during NaviGator testing days at Lake Wauburg.
 They are used as a reference for resolving issues and ideas discovered during testing

 ## March 18, 2018
-* GPS programs were crashing - switched output file to /dev/nell, fixed problem
+* GPS programs were crashing - switched output file to /dev/null, fixed problem
 * Can't write bags to external bag drive - bag drive mounted as read-only - source of GPS errors
-* Unplugged from one switch to another, fixed read-only problem
+* Unplugged from one USB port to another, fixed read-only problem.
+Try to replicate in lab...
-* Switched drew bag nell
+* Velodyne could not connect again,  moved to different port on switch and it worked
-* Bug in circle option for move command, typo was source of issue
+* Bug in circle option for move command, fix and on lakeday branch
-* Every time controller reconnects, it kills
+* Every time xbox controller reconnects, it kills
-* Need notification of obstructing humans
+* Kayakers should notify mission control if they're swimming in the water, as it is hard to see them
 * Blind move did not work
-* Need option for rrt
+* Need option for not using rrt, just continuous path

 ## February 18, 2018
 * Had some issues with running both pointgrey cameras at once